oicr-gsi/cbioportal_tools/src/README.md

   -d, --default         Prevents need for user input by trying to parse study
-                        ID, you must follow format indicated in the help if you use this. **This tag is not recommended and cannot be used alongside -c.
-If you do -c takes precedence.
+                        ID, you must follow format indicated in the help if you use this. **This tag is not recommended and cannot be used alongside -c as -c takes precedence.
-  -c , --cli            Command Line Input, the description, name, short_name
-                        and type_of_cancer in semi-colon separated values.
-                        Input needs to be wrapped with ''.e.g. -c 'GECCO Samples sequenced and analyzed at OICR;Genetics and Epidemiology of Colorectal Cancer
-                        Consortium;GECCO;colorectal'
   -v, --verbose         Makes program verbose
   -f, --force           Forces overwriting of data_cancer_type.txt file.

 Required Arguments:
-  -i , --study-input-folder
+  -i FOLDER, --study-input-folder FOLDER
                         The input folder can contain compressed: [.tar.gz |
-                        .gz | .zip] or uncompressed format in: [vcf | maf] -o , --study-output-folder
+                        .gz | .zip] or uncompressed format in: [vcf | maf] -o FOLDER, --study-output-folder FOLDER
                         The folder you want to export this generated data_samples.txt file to.
 Generally this will be the main folder of the study being generated.
 If left blank this will generate it wherever you run the script from.
+  -s STRING, --study-id STRING
-  -s , --study-id       This is the cancer study ID, a unique string.
-Please
-                        use the format gene_lab_year. e.g.brca_gsi_2019 or
+                        This is the cancer study ID, a unique string.
+Please use the format gene_lab_year. e.g.brca_gsi_2019 or
                         mixed_tgl_2020
+  -c STRING, --cli-study STRING
+                        Command Line Input, the description, name, short_name and type_of_cancer in semi-colon separated values.
+                        Input needs to be wrapped with ''.e.g. -c 'GECCO Samples sequenced and analyzed at OICR;Genetics and Epidemiology of Colorectal Cancer
+                        Consortium;GECCO;colorectal'
+  -l STRING, --cli-case-list STRING
+                        Command Line Input, case_list_name and
+                        case_list_description in semi-colon separated values.
+                        Input needs to be wrapped with ''.e.g. -c 'All Tumours;All tumor samples (over 9000 samples)'
 ```

 For example: